zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn.
 Ten guests get to know one another during an elegant meal.
 # menu
 Charred sunchoke with caviar
-Red chard and white peppercorn pastry
+Red chard and bone marrow pastry
-Raw mackerel with tomato and chile
+Celeriac soup with black trumpet mushrooms
-Fresh beans with anchovy and mint
+Bay scallop crudo with tomatillo and ground cherry
-Celery root soup with hops and maple syrup
+Cauliflower with ricotta and lemon
-Cured fluke with cucumber and gooseberry
+Buttery crab with squash and kohlrabi
-Herbaceous chanterelles and fresh pasta
+Pork chop with polenta and parsley
-Venison with chestnut and squash
+Radicchio with orange and smoked olive oil
-Crepe brûlée with fig and cardamom
+Charred pear tart with white chocolate ice cream
 Panna cotta with caramelized apple cider
 # select press

 ★★★ — [Chicago Tribune](http://www.chicagotribune.com/dining/restaurants/ct-review-intro-jonah-reider-food-0928-20160924-column.html)